-Twitter excels at helping brands connect with their target audience and stay in the loop with what their customers share about their brand.
-With the vast majority of brands utilizing social media giant’s benefits, the platform itself becomes a very good source for conducting a competitor analysis.
-Analysis of your brand’s performance is meaningful without understanding where to put the right benchmark.
-This article is your guide to the complex world of conducting competitor analysis on Twitter.
+Twitter excels at helping brands connect with their target audience and stay in the loop about what their customers share regarding their brand.
+With the vast majority of brands utilizing social media giant’s benefits, the platform is an excellent source for conducting a competitor analysis.
+An analysis of your brand’s performance is meaningless without understanding where to put an accurate benchmark.
+This article is your guide to the complex world of conducting a competitor analysis on Twitter.

-If you don’t already have a list of competitors that you want to keep an eye on, or if you just want to expand your list, Twitter’s Advanced Search feature is here to help.
-To access this tool, make sure to use the web version, twitter.com, and not the app.
-Start by going to the Search tab.
+If you don’t already have a list of competitors that you want to keep an eye on, or if you wish to expand your list, Twitter’s Advanced Search feature is here to help.
+To access this tool, make sure to use the web version, Twitter.com, and not the app.
+Start by going to the “Search” tab.

 There are many ways you can utilize this tool other than finding competitors.
 Make sure to scroll down to see the many parameters you can use.
 Here are some other use cases for the tool:

-- Followers: Followers count shows the popularity of the account on Twitter.
-As mentioned above, this KPI can help you understand how popular your offering is on Twitter and will help you set a realistic goal for your account.
+- Followers: Follower counts show the popularity of Twitter accounts.
+As mentioned above, this KPI can help you understand how popular your offering is on Twitter and help you set realistic goals for your account.